-Furthermore, a product needs to be used correctly and at the right time.
-Curl cream is a special product designed for only curly hair care.
-Yet, it may not deliver the promised results.
+Not only does a product need to be used correctly, but also at the right time.
+Curl cream is designed specifically for curl hair care, however it may not deliver the promised results.

 It could be due to multiple reasons:

-- Curl creams contain high amounts of humectants that deliver too many water molecules, causing the hair to swell and result in instant frizz
+- Curl creams contain high amounts of humectants that may deliver too many water molecules, causing the hair to swell and result in instant frizz.

 - Is it a protein-rich product?
 Protein deposits may also induce frizz.

 - Hair creams may also cause frizz due to the cationic or (conditioning) ingredient in the product.
 These ingredients are essential to a hair cream but can make some hair textures feel too soft, which can then cause frizz.
-Also, conditioning ingredients usually do not have hold; they feel moisturizing.
-Many people think their hair only needs cream, but if someone is looking for more hold, adding a gel on top is the way to go.
+Also, conditioning ingredients usually do not have hold, however, they feel moisturizing.
+Many people think their hair only needs cream, but if someone is looking for more hold, adding a gel or mousse on top is the way to go.